evyatar-yosef/GNSS-Raw-Mesurments/README.md

 # Usage
-Clone or download the code repository to your local machine using git clone or directly. place GNSS data file in the same directory as the code.
+Clone or download the code repository to your local machine using git clone or directly.

+place GNSS data file in the same directory as the code.

-Navigate to the project directory in your terminal. enter the path to the Gnss data
+Navigate to the project directory in your terminal.

+enter the path to the Gnss data.

 Run the main script: python task_0.py

 # Features